avidcoder123/lepton-vm/README.md

 # The Lepton Virtual Machine (LeViM)

+## Disclaimer
+LeViM is no longer maintained.
+The successor to LeViM is VPU, which may or may not have been released yet.

 ## Introduction
 The Lepton Virtual Machine is a modular and interpreted stack machine written in the Rust Programming Language.
 The goal of Lepton is to create a simple yet fast virtual machine that is extendable, uses low memory, and has fast start-up times.